 We are able to provide tele-health visits on a limited basis.
 Decisions about telehealth can be made with your providers.
 We are following telehealth guidance for care.
 This includes aspects of safety and provider state licensure.

-Although most of us are working remotely, we are available to answer your questions or concerns through voice or video visits (telemedicine).
+We remain available to answer your questions or concerns through phone calls and MyChart messages.
 For more information, call 513-636-4611.
 You can also contact us via MyChart.
 For help from our nurse coordinator, Cassie Wolf, call 513-803-4435.

 Showing Symptoms of Coronavirus

 Careful discussion with your physicians about each individual case is the best advice that we can give.
 Contact your primary care provider if you or your loved one has symptoms of coronavirus or has been exposed to someone known to have it.
 Be sure to call ahead before going to any doctor’s offices.
 Be on the lookout for breathing problems and have a thermometer so you can check your loved one’s temperature.

 As always, if you are experiencing a life-threatening emergency, call 911.
 Shortness of breath is an emergency situation.
 You need to call 911 to get help.
 Let the responder know that you are concerned about coronavirus so appropriate precautions can be taken when the EMS arrives.

 We recognize with the evolving status of the pandemic, children and family members may be exposed to COVID-19 in the community even if vaccinated.
 If you or your family has been exposed to COVID-19 or has been diagnosed with COVID-19, please call our scheduling number to determine whether your child can be seen in their scheduled visit.
 Depending on your specific situation, we will determine if your visit need to be re-scheduled or if we can convert to a telehealth visit.